MicrosoftDocs/xamarin-docs/docs/ios/platform/binding-swift/walkthrough.md

 1. Select the **SwiftFrameworkProxy** from the project files explorer then select the General tab

-1. Drag and drop the **Gigya.framework** package to the Xcode Frameworks and Libraries list under the General tab check the **Copy items if needed** option while adding the framework.
+1. Drag and drop the **Gigya.framework** package to the Xcode Frameworks and Libraries list under the General tab check the **Copy items if needed** option while adding the framework:

     ![xcode copy framework](walkthrough-images/xcode-copy-framework.png)